 - Who knew that a gardening in a community garden is one of the best ways to build community among diverse groups of people?
 When I helped start Quann Community Garden I didn't know this, but city leaders clearly did.
 I love to garden in this setting -- a chunk of my time is spent talking with others -- and I do occasional workshops (fruit tree pruning, garden security, planting garlic and other late fall activities).

-- I was a board member of Community GroundWorks for four years.
+- I was a board member of Rooted (when it was called Community GroundWorks) for four years.
 A big part of this organization is an organic urban farm with a CSA and a roadside food stand.
 We adopted all of the Community Gardens in Dane County when another local nonprofit stopped supporting them.
-In 2020, they merged with the Center for Resilient Cities to become Rooted.

 - I volunteer with Make Music Madison, a "free, citywide, outdoor day of music held annually on the summer solstice, June 21st".
 Last year we hosted 400 shows and attracted 20,000 attendees.
 2020 promises to be bigger since it's on a weekend; Father's Day!

 - I participated in a team that came up with NeighborNation.net, which helped people in neighborhoods connect.
 We launched July 4, 2004, and shut it down five years later because we couldn't find other software engineers to keep it going.
 Years later, people still tell me they miss this.